 The Jose Mourinho Biography:

-While the Carnation Revolution certainly broadened Mourinho’s horizons, the family, as a whole, were to suffer somewhat and Félix [his Father] even considered uprooting to a club in Spain.
+While Portugal’s 1974 Carnation Revolution certainly broadened Mourinho’s horizons, the family, as a whole, were to suffer somewhat and Félix [his Father] even considered uprooting to a club in Spain.
 For a centre-right family like the Mourinhos, it was a disconcerting period.

 Mourinho’s mother, Maria dos Santos, a popular primary school teacher in Setúbal, came from privileged stock.
 Her uncle, Mário Ledo, was one of Portugal’s leading providers of the Portuguese staple of sardines – with bases in Setúbal, Oporto, and the Algarve.
 Thriving under the immense patriotism and self-sufficiency ideal of the Salazar regime, Ledo was one of Setúbal’s wealthiest men.
 He even provided land for, and funded the building of, the Estádio Bonfim, Setúbal’s multi-purpose stadium, in 1962.
 In an era before excessive wages for footballers, there was no understating just how important the financial security provided by Ledo was for the Mourinho family.